 Online Legal Services Pricing

-In general, you can expect to pay in the range of $80-$150 for standard limited liability company services.
+In general, you can expect to pay in the range of from $80-$150 for standard limited liability company services.
 Incorporation formation is slightly higher.
 Here is a list of typical pricing, though these prices will vary from company to company:

 Typically includes LLC formation and filing